jinfan/randcolor/README.md

     Plugin 'jinfan/vim-randcolor'
     :PluginInstall

-if you aren't= use any of these, then you should:)
+if you aren't using any of these, then you should:)

 Using
 -----